Additional HEAP Benefits

 Eligible households can receive energy efficiency services, which includes the cleaning of primary heating equipment, but may also include chimney cleaning, minor repairs, installation of carbon monoxide detectors or programmable thermostats, if needed, to allow for the safe, proper and efficient operation of the heating equipment.
 Benefit amounts are based on the actual cost incurred to provide clean and tune services, up to a maximum of $400.
 No additional HEAP cash benefits are available.

-The 2019-2020 Cooling Assistance benefit opened May 1, 2020.
+The 2022-2023 Cooling Assistance benefit is scheduled to open May 1, 2023.
 Please note that as of June 30, 2020 recipients that reside in government subsidized housing with heat included in their rent may be eligible for a Cooling Assistance benefit if their household includes an individual with a documented medical condition that is exacerbated by heat.

 If you are eligible, you may receive one Cooling Assistance benefit per applicant household for the purchase and installation of an air conditioner or a fan to help your home stay cool.